LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/git/workflows.rst

 .. index:: ! pull request

-Pull requests is a powerful feature of GitHub that allows changes to be reviewed and discussed by team members.
+The ability to create pull requests is a powerful feature of GitHub that allows changes to be reviewed and discussed by team members.

 A **pull request** is a request via GitHub to merge one branch into another.
 Team members can comment on and review the changes in the request, suggesting or requiring changes.
 Once the code is ready, the pull request is merged and closed.
 The code from the feature branch is now part of the destination branch.